how to register a PT

 1. Capital

-Not knowing the amount of authorized capital required when setting up a PT can be an obstacle.
-According to Indonesian Law No. 40/2007, the minimum initial capital of a PT is IDR 50 million, and entrepreneurs are required to deposit 25 percent of the funds.
+Not knowing the amount of authorised capital required when setting up a PT can be an obstacle.
+According to Indonesian Law No. 40/2007, the minimum initial capital of a PT is IDR 50 million, and entrepreneurs are required to deposit 25 percent of the funds value added tax id.

 However, the regulation has been updated through Government Regulation No. 29/2016 so that the initial capital can be adjusted according to the founders’ agreement.